It’s caramel time people.

 Bring to boil over medium-high heat.
 Lower the heat to medium-low and let reduce for about 40 minutes, stirring every now and then.

-Add coconut oil or butter and cook for further 5 minutes until it reaches a deep caramel color.
+Add coconut oil (or butter), vanilla and cook for further 5 minutes until it reaches a deep caramel color.

 Don’t rush it.
 The process could be faster or slower, depending on how hot your burner is.